There is a Season to Sell Your HVAC Business

 Keep clean books

+Now is the time to clean up or rebalance your books, including your balance sheets.
 Your accounting is your financial scorecard.
 It tells a story of the health and makeup of your business.
 Properly accounting for cash and only running real business expenses through your business will avoid buyers asking questions that hurt you in the due diligence process of selling.
+None of us can say we’re perfect, but keep books in a way that causes no confusion.
 Do what you can to maximize showing a profit.
 This is your last opportunity before the fall.

 Lastly, understand that demand is high for good HVAC companies.
 Frequently, this time of year we have more buyers than sellers.
 We maintain a database of these buyers and one may be in your area now.
 Use this summer as the time to tune up and leverage all your hard work.
 As the old saying goes, “You never get a second chance to make a first impression.”